sermons

 Author: Hulan Bass

-[Copied from Glad Tidings, July 2020 (Editor Elder larry Wise).
+[Copied from Glad Tidings, July 2020 (Editor Elder Larry Wise).
 Originally from “The GOOD NEWS Newsletter”, Jan., 2008]

 The pulpit today should still be the same; however, I do grant that it